gregdavisd/DAEBlend/README.md

 Originally based on the 'Better Collada' exporter the code has been refactored and features added.
 The generated output has differences in nuance from the output of the original script.
 So this exporter isn't always drop-in compatible with 'Better Collada'.

-WARNING: DO NOT RE-IMPORT INTO BLENDER
-Reimporting textured scenes into Blender using the builtin importer will cause Blender to crash immediately.
-This is due to Blender's builtin Collada expecting dae files to use nonsensical image handling tags.
-For instance Blender Collada uses a 2D Nurbs <surface> tag to hold image references in the effect library.
-Using correct image references causes Blender to crash possibly causing data loss.

 Send bugs/queries requests to gregery20@yahoo.com.au or raise an issue on github.